 9. We might not need to offer anti-D routinely in pregnancy if we (the health professionals who care for pregnant woman) actually followed the guidelines and offered it appropriately to women who might need it…

 We know about the problem of so-called ‘silent’ sensitisation.
-(I’ve discussed that in this post, and in more depth in my book).

 What we don’t know is how much of the so-called silent sensitisation is really silent.
 And how much of it is due to professional failure to offer Anti-D according to the current guidelines.
 Given that some women would prefer not to have intervention if they don’t need it, we have another situation where we desperately need more information.